totolicious/crispy-happiness/README.md

 This will add the client with id 42 and their preferred commission of 0.05 eur.
 Run `yarn add-client --help` for usage info.
 Arguments are optional

+# Example Requests
+If you use [Insomnia](https://insomnia.rest/) (REST client), you can find a request collection in the insomnia directory.

 # Some thoughts
 * I decided to do this from scratch so it's a bit harder to build :)
 * In the request example, the "amount" property seems to be a string.
 I made the validator to ask for a number.